lawpatch/us-limitation/us-limitation-0.md

 Defined terms in this document will have the meanings described below.

+### Agreement
+means the terms and conditions constituting the agreement that incorporates this document.

 ### Exception
 means the exception to the limitation of liability in this document that the Provision may or may not describe.